Preston bus station

-Preston bus station is the central bus station in the city of Preston in Lancashire, England.
-It was built by Ove Arup and Partners in the Brutalist architectural style between 1968 and 1969, to a design by Keith Ingham and Charles Wilson of Building Design Partnership with E. H. Stazicker.
+Preston bus station is the central bus station in the city of Preston, Lancashire, England.
+It was designed by Ove Arup & Partners in Brutalist architectural style between 1968 and 1969, to a design by Keith Ingham and Charles Wilson of Building Design Partnership with E. H. Stazicker.
+It was built by John Laing.

-In the 2000s the building was threatened with demolition as part of the City Council's Tithebarn redevelopment project.
+In the 2000s the building was threatened with demolition as part of the city council's Tithebarn redevelopment project.
 After two unsuccessful attempts, it was granted Grade II listed building status in September 2013.
-It was then refurbished and officially re-opened in 2018.
+It was then refurbished and reopened in July 2018.

 Design

-Built in the Brutalist architectural style between 1968 and 1969, designed by Keith Ingham and Charles Wilson of Building Design Partnership with E. H. Stazicker, it had (until 2017) a capacity of 80 double-decker buses, 40 along each side of the building.
+Built in Brutalist architectural style between 1968 and 1969, designed by Keith Ingham and Charles Wilson of Building Design Partnership with E. H. Stazicker, it had (until 2017) a capacity of 80 double-decker buses, 40 along each side of the building.
 Some claimed that it was the second largest bus station in Western Europe.
 Pedestrian access to the bus station was originally through any of three subways, one of which linked directly to the adjacent Guild Hall, while the design also incorporates a multi-storey car park of five floors with space for 1,100 cars.
 It has been described by the Twentieth Century Society as "one of the most significant Brutalist buildings in the UK".

-The building's engineers, Ove Arup and Partners, designed the distinctive curve of the car park balconies "after acceptable finishes to a vertical wall proved too expensive, contributing to the organic, sculptural nature of the building.
+The building's engineers, Ove Arup & Partners, designed the distinctive curve of the car park balconies "after acceptable finishes to a vertical wall proved too expensive, contributing to the organic, sculptural nature of the building.
 The edges are functional, too, in that they protect car bumpers from crashing against a vertical wall.
 The cover balustrade protects passengers from the weather by allowing buses to penetrate beneath the lower parking floor."
+Built by John Laing, it was opened on 22 October 1969 by the chairman of British Leyland.